James-Livesey/ORGNET/README.md

 ./build.sh
 ```

-This will also upload the build to the RP2350 over USB.
+Running this script will also upload the firmware and application build to the RP2350 over USB.

 To test ORGNET's application in the emulator, run: